-South Orange NJ Endangering the Welfare of a Child
+Charged with Endangering the Welfare of a Child Essex County

 The attorneys at the Tormey Law Firm specialize in criminal defense work.
 In fact, the firm’s exclusive focus on criminal defense has allowed us to establish a strong reputation as aggressive litigators who will do everything possible to assist our clients in the courtroom.
 We have defended numerous clients against Endangering the Welfare of a Child charges in Essex County, NJ, including South Orange, Nutley, and Roseland.
-Moreover, our firm’s litigation team includes a former municipal and county prosecutor who handled all kinds of sexual offenses during her distinguished prosecutorial career; now she stands behind defendants in sex crime cases and uses her insider’s knowledge to help them beat their charges.
+Moreover, our firm’s litigation team includes a former municipal and county prosecutor who handled all kinds of sexual offenses.

 Contact the Tormey Law Firm

 If you have been accused of Endangering the Welfare of a Child in New Jersey, we can help you beat your charges and avoid jail time.
 Call us today at 201-654-3464 to begin your defense.

 Endangering the Welfare of a Child charges are addressed by N.J.S.A.
 2C:24-4.
 The statute applies to anyone who causes harm to a child or puts a child’s safety or morals at risk; however, offenders are subject to more severe penalties if they are related to the child or entrusted to care for the child.

 Some of the circumstances leading to a Child Endangerment charge include: